envytools/envytools/docs/hw/vdec/vpe/pvp1/vector.rst

 bits, one of each per vector component.
 When read as a 32-word, bits 0-15 are the sign flags and bits 16-31 are the zero flags.

-Finally, the vector unit has a singular 448-bit vector accumulator register, ``$va``.
+Further, the vector unit has a singular 448-bit vector accumulator register, ``$va``.
 It is made of 16 components, each of them a 28-bit signed number with 16 fractional bits.
 It's used to store intermediate unrounded results of multiply-add computations.

+Finally, there's an extra 128-bit register, ``$vx``, which works quite like the usual ``$v`` registers.
+It's only read by :ref:`vlrp4b <vp1-opv-lrp4b>` instructions and written only by special :ref:`load to vector extra register
+<vp1-opa-ldx>` instructions.
+The reasons for its existence are unclear.

 .. _vp1-vector-insn-format: